typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 # Enforces naming conventions for everything across a codebase (`naming-convention`)

 Enforcing naming conventions helps keep the codebase consistent, and reduces overhead when thinking about how to name a variable.
-Additionally, a well designed style guide can help communicate intent, such as by enforcing all private properties begin with an `_`, and all global-level constants are written in `UPPER_CASE`.
+Additionally, a well-designed style guide can help communicate intent, such as by enforcing all private properties begin with an `_`, and all global-level constants are written in `UPPER_CASE`.

 There are many different rules that have existed over time, but they have had the problem of not having enough granularity, meaning it was hard to have a well defined style guide, and most of the time you needed 3 or more rules at once to enforce different conventions, hoping they didn't conflict.